sanskrit/raw_etexts_english/blogs/manasataramgini/2010-06-28_some-peculiarities-of-the-pada-patha.md

 +++
-title = "Some peculiarities of the padaxa0paTha"
+title = "Some peculiarities of the pada paTha"

 +++
 Years ago while learning RV 2.12.13 I encountered a peculiarity of Vedic